microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/assignment.md

 ![Codeswing extension in action](../images/after-codeswing-extension-pb.png)

-If you are satisfied with the changes you made, hover on the 'Changes' folder and click the + button to stage the changes.
-Staging simply means preparing your changes to commit them to GitHub.
+If you are satisfied with the changes you made, hover on the `Changes` folder and click the `+` button to stage the changes.

-Then, type in a commit message _(A description of the change you have made to the project)_ and commit your changes by clicking the 'tick'.Once done working on your project, select the hamburger menu icon at the top left to return to the repository on GitHub.
+Type in a commit message _(A description of the change you have made to the project)_ and commit your changes by clicking the `check`.Once done working on your project, select the hamburger menu icon at the top left to return to the repository on GitHub.

 Congratulations 🎉 You have just created your resume website using vscode.dev in few steps.
 ## 🚀 Challenge